Teaching English In Poland

 Managing TEIP requires a lot of effort – especially since our team works on both sides of the Atlantic Ocean.
 This is how we share and divide tasks at different stages of the project:

-The American TEIP team (leader coordinator together with The Kosciuszko Foundation Inc. and volunteers)
+The American TEIP team (leader coordinator together with The Kosciuszko Foundation Inc.)

-- Application: choosing camp leaders and volunteers, who will come to Poland,
+- Application: choosing volunteers, who will come to Poland,

 - preparing engaging, interactive classes for camp participants,